ptsteadman/notebook/stories/summer-of-entropy.md

 "Why, what's up?"

-Justine sat down on her stoop, and looked at him quizzically.
-She could deal with this, thought Chris.
-She was in art school and probably heard lots of fucked up things.
+Justine sat down on her stoop, and looked at Chris quizzically.
+Justine could deal with this, thought Chris.
+She was a senior in art school and probably dealt with a lot of fucked up things.
 "Someone I know killed themselves by jumping off a roof," said Chris, still standing.

-"At a party?
+"At a fancy party?
 I think I saw this," said Justine.
-Elkie's face was on the cover of the papers in bodegas; Chris had noticed that they were going with the Hasidic angle, not the tech angle.
+Elkie's face was on the cover of papers in the bodegas; Chris had noticed that they were going with the Hasidic angle, not the tech angle.

 "Yeah, you probably did.
 I met her at a programming thing."

 "That's messed up, are you okay?"
+Chris felt a stab of affection for his well-dressed friend, who had once told him that she looked forward to one day rekindling their relationship in a different city, maybe Hong Kong, when they were older.

-"Yeah, I didn't know her that well.
-It's just disorienting."
+"Yeah.
+I didn't know her that well, it's just disorienting."

 "I know.
 How old was she?"

+"Thirty, I think."

+"Oh.
+Not married, right?
+I think a lot of women start having problems at that age, like serious mental health problems."

+Chris made a face.

+"I really hope that's not how it works," he said.
+"That's too bleak."

+"The whole body positivity 'everyone is beautiful' thing is delusional bullshit," said Justine without affect.
+"I know I'm not beautiful, looking at Korean Instagram models makes that obvious.
+I accept my body, I don't love it."

+Chris was taken a bit by surprise.

+"I mean, isn't beauty a pretty arbitrary thing?" he said.

 Chris had recognized in Elkie something he was starting to see in his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the